leapfrogtechnology/lf-training/Python/RanjanPaudel/scraper/README.md

 $ cp .env.example .env
 ```
 Then set the parameters as per your requirement.<br />
-To run the migrations, first create database `scraper_app` for development and `scraper_app_test` from test.
+To run the migrations, first create database `scraper_app` for development and `scraper_app_test` for test.
 Then use the simple migrating CLI app:
 ```
 $ python3 scraper_app/db_migrator.py --env {test|development} --action {create|drop}
 ```